michelleivanova/michelleivanova/README.md

 ## Hi there 👋

-I’m Michelle — a music-obsessed data analyst, studio-style practice at the intersection of **music, data, and AI**.
+I’m Michelle — a music-obsessed data analyst exploring the intersection of **music, data, and AI.

-I explore how streaming, audience, and campaign data can support **labels, management, and artist teams** with clearer decisions, better storytelling, and simpler workflows.

 ---

 ### What I’m working on
-- 🎧 **Music intelligence projects** — reports and dashboards that dig into artist performance, audience behavior, and release outcomes.
+- 🎧 **Music intelligence projects** — artist performance, audience behavior, and recommendation analytics
-- 📊 **Analytics & visualization** — turning messy metrics into clear, decision-ready views for strategy, reporting, and A&R support.
+- 📊 **Analytics & visualization** — turning messy metrics into clear, decision-ready views
-- 🤖 **AI + workflow experiments** — exploring ways AI can help with discovery, insights, and reducing repetitive work for music teams.
+- 🤖 **AI + workflow experiments** — exploring ways AI can support discovery, insights, and reduce repetitive work

 ---